Voice and Communication Change for Transgender People

 - Speech sound production, or how clearly you say sounds

-- The social rules of communication, called pragmatics
+- Pragmatics, or the social rules of communication

 It can take some time to change your voice and the way you talk with others.
 SLPs can help you make the changes that help you feel good about the way you communicate.